DraftCall

 17 GP17 GP

-Chase Brown vs George Pickens: Who Should You Start?
+Chase Brown vs George Pickens: The Full Breakdown

 Comparing Chase Brown (RB, Cincinnati Bengals) against George Pickens (WR, Dallas Cowboys) means weighing two different roles in your fantasy lineup.
 Chase Brown averaged 14.6 PPG in 2025 over 17 games, while George Pickens posted 14.4 PPG across 17 games.